Last updated on July 24th, 2022 at 12:22 pm

 2. Enjoy The View From Terrazza Santo Stefano

-3. Look For Poetry in The Streets
+3. Look For Poetry on The Streets

 You may think that this is one of Polignano a Mare’s initiatives to attract tourists or something but it’s not.
 The true story behind the town’s poetic touch is far more fascinating.

 It was back in 1984 when Guido Lupori left his boring day job in Bari and moved to Polignano a Mare.
 He did that so that he could follow his life’s passion and vocation which was to become a writer.
-For that alone we respect and love him to the moon and back.
+For that alone, we respect and love him to the moon and back.

 Once in Polignano a Mare, he soon started to adorn the town with verses from his favourite poems.
 These are not necessarily his own but also written by his favourite poets.
 He signs these unique works of art of his as Guido Il Flâneur, which loosely translates to Guido The Wanderer.

-The most Instagram-perfect poetry corner in Polignano a Mare is definitely the Vicolo della Poesia.
+The most picture-perfect poetry corner in Polignano a Mare is definitely the Vicolo della Poesia.
 This is a super tiny space which boasts the town’s famous poetry steps among others.
 Your feet will eventually lead you there as you stroll around.
 If they don’t, the only way to find the Vicolo della Poesia is by asking someone for directions as it’s not on Google Maps.

 4. Spend Time On The Beach